Research Fellowship

 The University of Wisconsin Means Excellence in Research

-The fellow will join a storied institution internationally recognized for its vast research enterprise, collaborative culture, and myrid resources available to physician scientists:
+Fellows join a storied institution internationally recognized for its vast research enterprise, collaborative culture, and myriad resources available to physician scientists:

-The fellow will benefit from the depth and breadth of UW–Madison’s world-class research enterprise.
-UW–Madison is ranked 27th worldwide by the Center for World University Rankings (2021) out of the top 2,000 global universities measured.
-UW is a research powerhouse with annual expenditures exceeding $1.38 billion, a figure that puts us inside the top 10 in the nation among universities for volume of research.
+Fellows benefit from the depth and breadth of UW–Madison’s world-class research enterprise.
+Ranked 28th globally by the Center for World University Rankings (2024) out of nearly 21,000 institutions, UW–Madison is a research powerhouse with annual expenditures exceeding $1.7 billion — placing it sixth in the nation among universities for research volume.
+Roughly half of that funding comes from federal awards.

 Robust research study coordination resources

-The Department of Emergency Medicine operates a cutting-edge ED Research study Coordination (EDRC) service that places highly-trained staff in the emergency department environment to screen, consent, and enroll patients and visitors into research studies and complete research protocols.
+The Department of Emergency Medicine operates a cutting-edge Emergency Department Research Coordination (EDRC) service that embeds highly trained staff in the emergency department to screen, consent, and enroll patients and carry out research protocols in real time.

-UW Health Hospitals, which includes both University Hospital on the UW–Madison campus and East Madison Hospital, has been ranked No. 1 in Wisconsin for 11 years in a row by U.S. News and World Report.
-University Hospital is also recognized for being one of 12 centers in the country that is verified as an American College of Surgeons Adult and Pediatric Level 1 trauma center that also includes an American Burn Association verified Burn Center in one location.
+UW Health Hospitals — including University Hospital on the UW–Madison campus and East Madison Hospital — are consistently ranked No. 1 in Wisconsin by U.S. News & World Report.
+University Hospital is among a select few medical centers nationwide verified by the American College of Surgeons as both an Adult and Pediatric Level I Trauma Center and by the American Burn Association as a verified Burn Center, all within one facility.

 How to Apply

-Email your CV and a personal statement detailing your research interests and career aspirations to Manish N. Shah, MD, MPH at mnshah@medicine.wisc.edu.
-Letters of reference will be required at a later point.
+Application Process: Please email your CV and a personal statement outlining your research interests and career goals to the Fellowship Director at mspulia@medicine.wisc.edu.
+Letters of reference will be requested at a later stage in the process.

 Candidates must have graduated in good standing from an ACGME-accredited emergency medicine residency program and must be board-certified or board-eligible in emergency medicine.